-We plan to study our first Pompe EEV-PMO, once selected, in patients with LOPD.
+We plan to continue studying Pompe disease and select our first Pompe EEV-PMO therapeutic candidate for patients with LOPD by the end of 2023.
 Although ERT is an effective treatment for some patients, many will fail to adequately respond, or appear to lose response over time.
 Pending completion of IND-enabling studies, submission of an IND and obtaining regulatory feedback, we expect to initiate trials in combination with ERT to assess safety, tolerability and PK in patients with LOPD.
 Additionally, we plan to initiate clinical trials involving pediatric patients with IOPD.